Feast of Corpus Christi: Catholic Church

-The feast of Corpus Christi is one of five occasions in the year on which a diocesan bishop is not to be away from his diocese unless for a grave and urgent reason.

 In many countries, the day is a holy day of obligation to participate in the celebration of Mass and takes place on the Thursday after Trinity Sunday.
 On that day or on the following Sunday, which is the feast day where it is not a holy day of obligation, it is traditional to hold in the streets of a town or in an individual parish a procession with prayers and singing to honor the Blessed Sacrament.
 During the procession, the consecrated host is displayed in a monstrance held aloft by a member of the clergy.
 At the end of the procession, Benediction of the Blessed Sacrament is imparted.
+In England and Wales the Conference of Bishops decided in 2006 to celebrate the feast on the Sunday after Trinity Sunday, and they reaffirmed this decision in 2017 because Eucharistic Processions and other devotional practices could then more easily be conducted.

+The feast of Corpus Christi is one of five occasions in the year on which a diocesan bishop is not to be away from his diocese unless for a grave and urgent reason.

-A procession in Manila, Philippines, where the monstrance is placed on a carriage (carroza), rather than being held by a cleric.
+A procession in Manila, Philippines, where the monstrance is placed upon a canopied carroza (processional carriage), rather than being held by a walking cleric.
 The Archbishop of Manila, Cardinal Jose Advincula, kneels before the Blessed Sacrament during the entire procession.

 A notable procession in the Philippines is that of the Archdiocese of Manila.
-The archbishop celebrates a mid-afternoon Mass at the Shrine of the Blessed Sacrament in Santa Cruz before presiding over a procession to the Manila Cathedral.
+The archbishop celebrates a mid-afternoon Mass at the Shrine of the Blessed Sacrament in Santa Cruz before presiding over a procession to his see at Manila Cathedral.